bozeklab/DISK_paper_code/notes_comparison_other_methods.md

 ### Config

-The config file will be used not only for the training but also reconstruction.
+The config file (in folder `example_configs`) will be used not only for the training but also reconstruction.

 ### Train